-Beside St. Paul’s is the must-see Macau Museum, ensconced in the bowels of Mount Fortress, built in the early 1600s as the city’s primary military defense with supplies to survive a two-year siege.
+Beside St. Paul’s is the must-see Macau Museum, ensconced in the bowels of Mount Fortress, built in the early 1600s as the city’s primary military defence with supplies to survive a two-year siege.

-St. Paul’s to Camões Square
+3- St. Paul’s to Camões Square

 On the opposite side of St. Paul’s is the diminutive Na Tcha Temple, erected in 1888 to help against plague and yet another example of the peaceful co-existence between Chinese and Europeans.

 Following the wall downhill, turn right and walk five minutes toward Camões Square, passing shops selling reproduction furniture and antiques and St. Anthony’s Church, first erected in 1558 as Macau’s first church and rebuilt in 1930.

-Camões Square back to Senado Square
+4- Camões Square back to Senado Square